gongahkia/personal-wiki/Haskell.md

                       then x
                       else x*2

--- CASE OF _
-    -- Haskell features extremely powerful pattern-matching construct similar to the match case statements in other languages -- pattern cases are checked in order from top to bottom so arrangement matters -- _ => wildcard catch-all operator that acts as the equivalent of the default statement in other languages

-numberAsString :: Int -> String -- static type declaration of an expression prior to expression initialisation numberAsString num = case num of
-    1 -> "One"
-    2 -> "Two"
-    3 -> "Three"
-    _ -> "Unknown but also the catch-call wildcard operator"
+-- PATTERN-MATCHING WITHIN DEFINITION

--- pattern-matching can technically also be executed on functions -- a function definition can consist of multiple equations, where each equation is matched in order against the arguments until a suitable one is found
+    -- pattern-matching is most commonly executed on functions within the function definition -- a function definition can consist of multiple equations, where each equation is matched in order against the arguments until a suitable one is found
     -- here _ serves the same role as the catch-all operator where it evaluates when all other predicate equations fail to be matched

 greet :: String -> String -> String -- type annotation
 greet "Finland" name = "Hei, " ++ name -- case 1